Skip to content

 Event logs are protected from unauthorised changes and losses

-Ensure event logs cannot be changed or deleted without authorization.
+Ensure event logs cannot be changed or deleted without authorisation.

 Plain language